decaffeinate/decaffeinate/docs/suggestions.md

 to add an option to disable the use of `includes`, which will be useful for things like libraries that don't want to add a polyfill.

-## DS303: Use a formatter like ESLint or Prettier.
+## DS303: Use a formatter like ESLint or Prettier

 ### Overview